ShorelineCrypto/cheetah_cpuminer/README.md

      python main.py --interval 10 --cpu 2
 ```

-In newer version of Linux OS, sometimes the python 2.7 path is "python2" so that the command should be:
+In newer version of Linux or macOS, many times the python 2.7 path is "python2" so that the command should be:

 ```
      python2 main.py --interval 10 --cpu 2